markgalpin/project-examples/automation/docker-framework/README.md

 Automation Training - Docker Framework
 ======================================
-This folder contains scripts used for the Automation SwampUp Training exercises.
+This folder contains scripts used for the Automation GKE Training exercises.

 Script Details
 --------------